sunshowers-code/lifetime-variance/src/ch01-02-formalizing-variance.md

 # Formalizing variance

-How can all these intuitions be formalized?
-It's done through the idea of *variance*.

 Some kinds of memory live longer than others.
 This is captured through the idea of the *outlives* relationship.
 If `'b` outlives `'a`, it is written as `'b: 'a`.
 For example, in the definition: